ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * Aggregate shares are combined via `Vdaf.merge(agg_param, agg_shares)` ((see
   {{!VDAF, Section 4.4}})), where `agg_param` is the aggregation parameter provided in the `CollectionJobReq`, and `agg_shares` are the (partial) aggregate shares in the batch buckets.
-The result is the leader aggregate share for this collection job.
+The result is the Leader aggregate share for this collection job.
 * Report counts are combined via summing.
 * Checksums are combined via bitwise XOR.